The Harvard MBA:

 Clayton Christensen – a legendary and beloved HBS professor famous for his theory of “disruptive innovation,” which he introduced in his 1997 book, The Innovators Dilemma.
 Clay was described by Forbes in 2011 as “one of the most influential business theorists of the last 50 years.”
 He was also on the Poets & Quants “The World’s Best Business Professors” (2012) list.
 He recently passed away in January 2020 and whose loss was deeply felt in the HBS community.
 In honor of his memory and legacy, HBS named its teaching center after him.

 Michael Porter – is another popular professor at HBS who is known for his work and teaching on Competitive Strategy.
-Poets & Quants named his as one of the “The World’s Best Business Professors” (2012).
-This book is still a reference for top management consultants and strategists and it will almost certainly come up in any corporate strategy class you take in any MBA program worldwide.
+Poets & Quants named him one of “The World’s Best Business Professors” (2012).
+This book is still a reference for top management consultants and strategists, and it will almost certainly come up in any corporate strategy class you take in any MBA program worldwide.

 In 2020, the following professors won the Faculty Teaching Award at HBS: Josh Margolis (Leadership & Organizational Behavior), Kristin Mugford (Creating Value Through Corporate Restructuring), Sophus Reinert (Globalization & Emerging Markets), and Ting Zhang (Leadership & Organizational Behavior).